cloudmesh/client/docs/source/aws.rst

 - SSH Login
 - Instance Termination

-Other functionalities and features will be discussed in AWS in Cloudmesh section.
+Other functionalities and features will be discussed in the following AWS section.

 AWS Account Registration
 -------------------------------------------------------------------------------